Agri-Entrepreneurship Training for Women and Youth- Small Scale Food Processing Enterprises

 • Trends in Food Products Packaging

-• Rural Entrepreneurship and Food Processing Technologies for Africa
+• Rural Entrepreneurship and Food Processing

 • Technology based Entrepreneurship Development and Business Plan Preparation